 The following agents were taken together to Dachau Concentration Camp and executed by shooting on 13 September 1944: Beekman/Unternahrer (Yvonne), Damerment (Solange), Inayat-Khan (Madeleine) and Plewman (Gaby).

 The following agents were taken to Ravensbruck Concentration Camp and executed by shooting during the period of 25 January to 5 February 1945: Bloch (Ambroise), Rolfe (Nadine) and Szabo (Louise).

 Yvonne Rudellat (Jacqueline) died in the Belsen Camp during April 1945.

 Cecily Lefort (Alice) died at Ravensbruck on 1 May 1945, the day after the camp's liberation by Soviet troops.

-Muriel Tamara Byck, unlike the other SOE agents on the WTS memorial, has a known grave.
+Muriel Tamara Byck was born in Ealing, London, on 4 June 1918.
+She joined SOE in July 1943.
+Due to a torn leg muscle, she was unable to use a parachute, and was taken by Lysander to act as the radio operator for Philippe de Vomecourt's Ventriloquist circuit.
 She died on 23 May 1944, from meningitis, and is buried in Pornic War Cemetery (grave reference 2.AB.18).
-She died just six weeks after arriving in France.
 Pornic is 51 kilometres west-south-west of Nantes and 20 kilometres south-south-east of St Nazaire.